Su Tingyu

-Su Tingyu (苏亭毓 (Su Tingyu), born August 25, 2000) is a Chinese curler from Qinghai.
+Su Tingyu (苏亭毓 (Su Tingyu), born August 25, 2000 in Jilin) is a Chinese curler from Beijing.
 She is currently the alternate on the Chinese national women's curling team skipped by Wang Rui.
 With Wang, she won a silver medal at the 2025 Asian Winter Games and bronze medals at the 2024 Pan Continental Curling Championships and the 2025 World Women's Curling Championship.